hannesvgel/gym_tracking/README.md

 **AI Gym Tracker** is a real-time exercise analysis system designed to enhance workout feedback and performance monitoring.
 It leverages **MediaPipe** for accurate pose detection, a **Bidirectional LSTM** model for exercise classification, and **rule-based logic** using thresholds and local minima to assess the quality of each repetition.
 To ensure accessibility and ease of use, the entire system is integrated into a **user-friendly web application**.

-**Insert Screenshot of Web App with Sekelton & Classification here**
+**Todo:** Insert Screenshot of Web App with Sekelton & Classification here

 ## 1. Prerequisites